 The gauge may move slightly during braking, turning, acceleration, or going up or down hill.

-The gauge needle is designed to remain in approximately the same position, even when the ignition key is turned OFF.
+The gauge needle is designed to move to the E (Empty) position when the ignition key is turned to the OFF position.

 Refill the fuel tank before the gauge registers Empty.